 - Monoclonal antibodies that deliver toxic molecules can cause the death of cancer cells specifically.
 Once the antibody has bound to its target cell, the toxic molecule that is linked to the antibody—such as a radioactive substance or a poisonous chemical—is taken up by the cell, ultimately killing that cell.
 The toxin will not affect cells that lack the target for the antibody—i.e., the vast majority of cells in the body.

 Cancer vaccines and gene therapy are sometimes considered targeted therapies because they interfere with the growth of specific cancer cells.
-Information about these treatments can be found in the NCI fact sheets Cancer Vaccines and Biological Therapies for Cancer.
+Information about cancer vaccines can be found in the NCI fact sheet Biological Therapies for Cancer.